iridescentGray/self-learn-python-project/acrobatics/bar_chart_race/README.md

 # bar_chart_race

-bar_chart_race,Send email in Python conveniently for mail using bar_chart_race
+Create animated bar chart races in Python with matplotlib

 ## use